-The Hardin County School District (HCS) is the fourth largest in Kentucky with approximately 14,000 students.
+The Hardin County School District (HCS) is one of the largest in Kentucky with approximately 14,500 students.
 HCS offers students a diverse curriculum from its thirteen elementary, five middle and three high schools.
 The HCS provide computer labs, fully automated libraries and specialists in art, music and physical education.
 Project Lead the Way programs are in place at the junior and senior high schools.
 The Work Ethic Certification Program is now in place at the high schools and the Early College and Career Center is located adjacent to the campus of the Elizabethtown Community and Technical College.

-HCS Profile 2015-2016 District Report Card
+HCS Profile 2016-2017 District Report Card

-Students: 14,024
+Students: 14,095

-Student/internet connection ratio 1.5:1
+Student/internet connection ratio 1:1

-Attendance rate: 94.8% Student/Teacher ratio: 15:1
+Attendance rate: 94.7% Student/Teacher ratio: 15:1